HEERA ALAYA

 Since 1985.

-What are the Italian names of the artefacts in your bottega?
+What are the Italian terms for the artefacts found in your bottega?

 We have sculture [sculptures], cornice [frames], mobile [furniture] and antichità [antiques].

-You have a considerable collection, from frames to mannequins and candelabras to paintings.
-Are you aware of your inventory?
+You have quite an extensive collection, ranging from frames and mannequins to candelabras and paintings.
+Are you familiar with your inventory?

 That you love, you remember?